morriship/SoftwareEngineerChallenge/Design.md

 ![](https://gist.github.com/morriship/4fcd598cf98c4652f30b9bfa537a0e7e/raw/faad853144f766292fe5adc843889d042ec51c2b/design-sample.jpg)

-Accroading to the requirement, this solution should satisfy both availability and scalibility with high throughput.
+Accroading to the requirement, this solution should satisfy both availability and scalability with high throughput.
 The explanation of the functionality of some components is listed below.

 ### Log Collecting Servers

 Receive log data from client's machines and send those to Kafka servers.
 Work on basic verification and filtering to prevent from bots or attacks.
 It should store all the logs into local storage if it can't connect to the Kafka servers.

+### Web & API Servers

+Serves for the querying of matrics from clients.

 ### Kafka